jeshraghian/snntorch/docs/tutorials/tutorial_4.rst

-The Alpha neuron has been included with the intent of providing an option for porting across SRM-based models over into snnTorch, although natively training them seems to not be too effective here.
+The Alpha neuron has been included with the intent of providing an option for porting across SRM-based models over into snnTorch, although natively training them seems to not be too effective in snnTorch.

 Conclusion
 ------------